qi-yu/teaching-materials-python/README.md

 ## References
-The following books are used as major references:
+The following books are used as main references:
 - Dawson, Michael (2023). *Python Programming for the Absolute Beginner, Third Edition*.
 Course Technology.
 - Hammond, Michael (2020). *Python for Linguists*.
 Cambridge University Press.